topel-research-group/Bamboozle/README.md

 ## Consensus sequence

-Extracting consensus sequence of aligned reads from a specific region of the referense sequence.
+Extracting consensus sequence of aligned reads from a specific region of the reference sequence.

 ```bash
 ./bamboozle.py -r <REFERENCE> -b <BAMFILE> -c <CHROMOSOME/CONTIG> -a <RANGE>